jdaw1/placemat/Documentation/type_sizes.md

 This tweaking of the font size is enabled by the Boolean `CircletextsTweakSize`.
 There would be merit to allowing the first step of the optimusation to be an increase, permitted by the Boolean `CircletextMaxFontSizeMayBeSlightlyExceeded`.

-The number of copies of the `Circletexts` is bounded above by `CircletextsMaxCopies`; when this is invoked the the number of copies that would otherwise appear is on the top of the stack, so `CircletextsMaxCopies` could be code referring to it, such code advisedly starting with a &ldquo;`dup`&rdquo;.
+The number of copies of the `Circletexts` is bounded above by `CircletextsMaxCopies`; when this is invoked the the number of copies that would otherwise appear is on the top of the stack, so `CircletextsMaxCopies` could be code referring to it, such code usually starting with a &ldquo;`dup`&rdquo;.

 Relevant when glasses spill over multiple pages, `CircletextsSameFontSizeIfRadiiShrunkToBeSame`, constrains the size over pages compelled to have the same radius (see `ShrinkRadii`).
 (Technical note: `CircletextsSameFontSizeIfRadiiShrunkToBeSame` should have the same Boolean value over any such set of pages.